-- Carrots – I personally like to peel my carrots, but if yours are organic, feel free to skip that step, and instead, thoroughly scrub the surface.
+- Shredded Carrots – I personally like to peel my carrots, but if yours are organic, feel free to skip that step, and instead, thoroughly scrub the surface.
 Grate on the smallest holes of your box grater for the best texture.

 - Chopped Walnuts – For that extra bit of crunch and classic flavor.
-If you have a few minutes, while you gather the rest of the ingredient, toast the walnuts on a baking sheet in the preheated 350-degree F oven for 5-7 minutes and cool completely.
+If you have a few minutes, while you gather the rest of the ingredients, toast the walnuts on a baking sheet in the preheated 350-degree F oven for 5-7 minutes and cool completely.

 - Golden Raisins – A bit more sour and sweet than regular raisins, be sure to use the golden variety if you can find them.

 - Shredded Unsweetened Coconut – The coconut is optional, but I find it adds that extra layer of texture and flavor.
 If you can’t get your hands on shredded coconut, you can use an equal amount of coconut flour.

-- Diced Fresh Pineapple – The pineapple is another optional ingredient but I highly encourage you to add it as paleo carrot cake with pineapple is much better tasting than without.
+- Diced Fresh Pineapple – Pineapple is another optional ingredient but I highly encourage you to add it as paleo carrot cake with pineapple is much better tasting than without.

 Ingredients For Dairy Free Carrot Cake Frosting

 Inspired by my Maple Cream Cheese Frosting, this vegan version of carrot cake frosting is just as satisfying.